tleyden/tutt/README.md

 |  ![Screenshot 2023-12-13 at 2 00 48 PM](https://github.com/tleyden/tutt/assets/296876/6eb41f46-049e-465d-a69d-8bcb2e2f852c) |  ![Screenshot 2023-12-13 at 2 01 09 PM](https://github.com/tleyden/tutt/assets/296876/e35801c1-f283-4dca-a24e-c960f7210a3a)  |

-## Why this was created
+## Why I created this

 I need to track billable hours for freelance work, and I want a tool that requires the least amount of effort.
-The best app I could find was [Timely App](https://timelyapp.com/), but their auto-categorization AI wasn't accurate enough, so even that app requires manual effort to categorize the hours.
+The best app I could find was [Timely App](https://timelyapp.com/), but I feel their auto-categorization feature isn't accurate enough for my needs and I still need to put in manual effort to categorize the hours.

-With the new wave of multimodal vision models, I think something much more accurate can be created.

-## Caveats
+## Caveats (why you shouldn't use this)

 * This is just a proof of concept and is very unpolished.
 Give the repo a ⭐ if you're interested in a polished version.
 * The OpenAI API costs are approximately $1/day with the default settings.
 Open an issue if you are interested in support for running a Llava open source model.